Weald: History

 Prehistoric evidence suggests that, following the Mesolithic hunter-gatherers, the Neolithic inhabitants had turned to farming, with the resultant clearance of the forest.
 With the Iron Age came the first use of the Weald as an industrial area.
 Wealden sandstones contain ironstone, and with the additional presence of large amounts of timber for making charcoal for fuel, the area was the centre of the Wealden iron industry from then, through the Roman times, until the last forge was closed in 1813.
 The index to the Ordnance Survey Map of Roman Britain lists 33 iron mines, and 67% of these are in the Weald.

-The entire Weald was originally heavily forested.
+The Weald is thought to have undergone repeated cycles of clearance and re-forestation, and the decline in the population following the end of the Romano British period allowed the tree cover to re-establish.
 According to the 9th-century Anglo-Saxon Chronicle, the Weald measured 120 mi or longer by 30 mi in the Saxon era, stretching from Lympne, near Romney Marsh in Kent, to the Forest of Bere or even the New Forest in Hampshire.
 The area was sparsely inhabited and inhospitable, being used mainly as a resource by people living on its fringes, much as in other places in Britain such as Dartmoor, the Fens and the Forest of Arden.
-The Weald was used for centuries, possibly since the Iron Age, for transhumance of animals along droveways in the summer months.
-Over the centuries, deforestation for the shipbuilding, charcoal, forest glass, and brickmaking industries has left the Low Weald with only remnants of that woodland cover.

 While most of the Weald was used for transhumance by communities at the edge of the Weald, several parts of the forest on the higher ridges in the interior seem to have been used for hunting by the kings of Sussex.
-The pattern of droveways which occurs across the rest of the Weald is absent from these areas.
-These areas include St Leonard's Forest, Worth Forest, Ashdown Forest and Dallington Forest.

 The forests of the Weald were often used as a place of refuge and sanctuary.
-The Anglo-Saxon Chronicle relates events during the Anglo-Saxon conquest of Sussex when the native Britons (whom the Anglo-Saxons called Welsh) were driven from the coastal towns into the recesses of the forest for sanctuary,:
+The Anglo-Saxon Chronicle relates events during the Anglo-Saxon conquest of Sussex when the native Britons (whom the Anglo-Saxons called Welsh) were driven from the coastal towns into the forest for sanctuary:

-Until the Late Middle Ages the forest was a notorious hiding place for bandits, highwaymen and outlaws.